Stripping the old paint or varnish from metal or wood furniture is not always easy.

 How to Dip Strip the Furniture?

-The dip and strip paint removal process are practically more useful if you have many pieces to strip in lesser time.
+The dip and strip paint removal process is practically more useful if you have many pieces to strip in lesser time.

 But before you try to dip strip your wood furniture, metal doors, or aluminum windows, keep in mind that the stripper used can be highly toxic as well as corrosive.